Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> You're always free to change your mind and choose a different future, or a different past.
+> To share your weakness is to make yourself vulnerable; to make yourself vulnerable is to show your strength.

 <!-- QUOTE_END -->